 Student Life

-We believe that creating medicine’s next great leaders is about more than just academics and time in the classroom.
-The Johns Hopkins School of Medicine gives our students the rare opportunity to live and study in an urban environment in the heart of Baltimore at one of the world’s leading centers of medical advancement and scientific innovation.
-We enjoy seeing our passionate and diverse student body grow professionally and personally as they soak up all that Baltimore and the Johns Hopkins Hospital have to offer.
+We believe that creating medicine’s next great leaders is about more than academics and time in the classroom.
+The Johns Hopkins University School of Medicine gives our students the rare opportunity to live and study in an urban environment in the heart of Baltimore at one of the world’s leading centers of medical advancement and scientific innovation.
+We enjoy seeing our passionate and diverse student body grow professionally and personally as they soak up all that Baltimore and The Johns Hopkins Hospital have to offer.

 Diversity

 A thriving community is one that incorporates into its fabric many different members with varied experiences and points of view.
 As an institution, with the full support of leadership at all levels, Johns Hopkins demonstrates our commitment to the principles of diversity and inclusion by striving to create a culture in which all students, faculty and staff feel respected and valued.
-We believe that recruiting and retaining a diverse community and creating a climate of respect that is supportive of their success both encourages innovation and enhances our ability to fulfill our core mission.
-The School of Medicine is uniquely positioned to live these values.
+We believe that recruiting and retaining a diverse community and creating a climate of respect that is supportive of success both encourages innovation and enhances our ability to fulfill our core mission.
+The school of medicine is uniquely positioned to live these values.
 The Office for Student Diversity works across the institution at all levels to support both medical and graduate students in reaching their academic and personal goals.
 Everyone plays a vital role and holds an important stake, whether it is working together to eliminate health disparities or self-educating to become more culturally competent.
 Baltimore offers ample opportunities to collaborate within and across different communities.

 Student Groups and Community Engagement Opportunities

 The diversity that is valued at Johns Hopkins is about much more than demographics.
-The School of Medicine highly encourages students to pursue their passions, whether personal, academic or community service-based.
+The school of medicine highly encourages students to pursue their passions, whether personal, academic or community service-based.
 The school offers dozens of organized student groups where like-minded students can learn, serve or socialize together, and if you have an interest that is not currently represented, you can always start a new organization.
 Chances are you will find plenty of company.

 Video Baltimore: Our Community